Healthy Homemade Ice Cream (with Coconut Sugar)

 Pouring cream into ice cream mixture.

-Step 3: Now stir the cream and vanilla into the mixture.
+Step 3: Now stir the cream, vanilla, and salt into the mixture.
 Then cover the pan and place it in the fridge to chill for at least 2 hours.

 Man churning ice cream in an old-fashioned hand-crank ice cream maker.